javiermolinar/javiermolinar.github.io/content/blog/prcommentfromllm.md

 * **How it has been tested:** Was it by hand, a unit test, or an integration test?
 * **Extra context:** Once this is provided, it is up to the reviewer (or LLM) to skim over your detailed implementation.

-Take a look at this PR from the Tempo repository.:
+Take a look at this PR from the Tempo repository:

 ![Real-world example of a pr](../img/pr.png)

-## Workflow: Using AI as Your Technical Writer
+## Hey!
+I wrote just too many code, can I use an AI as a Technical Writer?

+Sure!, why not?

 If you are a seasoned "vibe coder," you can just tell your favorite tool to do it for you!
 Tools like **Cursor** allow you to do that simply by using `@Git (Diff of Working Copy)` and asking for a description directly.